xavierbox/Deep-Learning-Uncertainty/docs/README.md

 Preliminary results obtained are within  a 2% of error.

 ![](/images/FrontPage2.png)
-<p>Coarse model used for training, correct results and predictions in high resolution </p>

 <b>There is a draft paper that can be found here:</b>